qingqingqingli/philosophers/wiki.md

     - `timestamp_in_ms X is thinking`
     - `timestamp_in_ms X died`

-- `No more than 10 seconds` between the death of a philosopher and when it will print its death
+- `No more than 10 seconds` between the death of a philosopher and when it will print_prompt its death

 - Philosophers should avoid to die